pandey-ankit/tomcat-verrazzano/build-and-push-app-image/build-and-push-app-image.md

 * Oracle Cloud Account

-## Task 1: Build the Helidon Application Docker Image
+## Task 1: Build the Tomcat Application Docker Image

 We'll start by preparing the Docker image that you will use to deploy on Verrazzano.